asviswesh/protein_fitness_prediction/README.md

 python3 run-md.py [triad_struct_filename]
 ```
 **train_eval.py** - Contains the architecture for encoding sequence data via one-hot encodings, training, and testing machine learning models needed for baseline tests.

+---

+<h3 align="center">Abstract</h3>
+<h3 align="center">Leveraging Structural and Biophysical Information for Machine Learning-Assisted Protein Engineering</h3>

+Directed evolution, a powerful technique in protein engineering, enhances the transformation of challenging enzymes.
+However, its efficiency requires predominantly additive protein variants.
+Machine learning-assisted directed evolution (MLDE) overcomes this by training sequence-fitness models with experimental data from combinatorial protein variant libraries, enhancing sequence space exploration efficiency.
+Unlike previous MLDE methods that relied solely on protein sequence encodings, our research leverages multimodal, physically informed representations encompassing structural and biophysical information.
+This shift is motivated by the demand for more accurate, interpretable protein engineering models.
+Focusing on the immunoglobulin-binding protein GB1, we successfully engineer comprehensive features from molecular dynamics (MD) simulations, including residue-related distances, and develop a novel algorithm to calculate per-residue Shannon entropy, enriching our insights into protein dynamics.
+To ensure data accuracy, we rigorously verify MD equilibrium through Entropy and RMSD analyses, complemented by innovative algorithms for precision and noise reduction.
+Baseline tests with one-hot encoded sequences confirm our machine learning model's reliability, mirroring Dallago et al.'s findings.
+Our feature extraction pipeline, designed for GB1, demonstrates adaptability for other enzymes through customizable data parameters.
+Future work includes replicating MD simulations with varied initial conditions, building diverse machine learning models, and comprehensive evaluations for protein fitness prediction to assess our approach's effectiveness.

+---